mapaski/trace/README.md

 ---

-## Current Prototype Status — What Actually Works Today
+## Current Prototype Status and What Actually Works Today

 This section is intentionally precise, in the spirit of our own project guide: *"present prototype performance honestly."* Everything below is implemented and demoable right now, entirely client-side (no backend deployed yet).